ChristofSchwarz/nebula/README.md

  * Use your code editor of choice and edit folder "./src", in particular "pic-definitions.js"
  * Copy/paste existing Picasso chart examples from https://picassojs.com/examples.html or https://observablehq.com/@miralemd

-> if you change the number of Dimensions or Measures, adjust the qHypercube size and properties:
+> if you change the number of Dimensions or Measures, adjust qWidth/qHeight and the properties:
 <img src="https://github.com/ChristofSchwarz/pics/raw/master/nebula4.png" />